WolframResearch/CSSTools/ForDevelopers.md

 ## <a name="details-of-the-tokenizer"></a>Details of the tokenizer

 The tokenizer follows CSS Syntax Module Level 3.
-It also allows "ident" tokens to start with "--" for possible future use of [CSS Custom Properties for Cascading Variables Module Level 1](https://www.w3.org/TR/css-variables-1/).
+It also allows "ident" tokens to start with "--" following [CSS Custom Properties for Cascading Variables Module Level 1](https://www.w3.org/TR/css-variables-1/).
+Additionally, though not a standard CSS features, the tokenizer does recognize URL syntax that includes [URL modifiers](https://www.w3.org/TR/css-values-3/#url-modifiers).

 The tokenizer also does a small amount of parsing.
 In particular, brackets like `[]`, `{}` and `()` are matched into block tokens.
 These block tokens have a key "Children" whose value is a flat list of CSS tokens that are within the scope of the block.

 The tokenizer is not loaded when CSSTools loads but can be accessed via
 ```